kristijankoscak/RMA/LV2/readme.md

 ## Notes:
 - *Click on person description deletes that person.*
-- *Long click on description starts person update.*
+- *Long click on description starts person update. (in InspiringPersonF)*